digital-work-lab/open-source-project/01-topics.md

 3. Introduction to Python (October 24 and 26)
 4. Individual hacking sessions (November-January)
 5. Pull request (December 20)
-6. Code review and presentation (TBA)
+6. Code review and presentation (TBA) *

+* We will evaluate the code and indivdual contributions four days before the code review session.

 ---